smehner1/mini-ipd/README.md

 The code in this repository enables you to start a Mini-Internet, generate traffic, and apply the Ingress Point Detection algorithm, which we call Mini-IPD.
 In the following, we explain how you can setup the Mini-IPD on your server.

+Note: The prototypic version of our Ingress Point Detection algorithm that is used by Mini-IPD is available as [seperate repository](https://github.com/smehner1/ipd) and used in this repo as sub module.
+If you are only interested in the pure IPD implementation, please refer to to the [IPD algorithm](https://github.com/smehner1/ipd) repository instead.

 For the details of our Ingress Point Detection Algorithm, please refer to our [SIGCOMM'24 paper](https://www.ohohlfeld.com/paper/ipd-paper-sigcomm24.pdf).

 If you use this project in an academic context, please cite our SIGCOMM'24 paper: